 Not into riding bikes?
 Not a problem, a popular activity is going for a hike or a casual walk.
 You could take a hike in your closest national park or mountains or perhaps take a stroll in a botanical garden or park.
 You can also pack a gourmet picnic for the occasion or find a local café to enjoy a morning or afternoon tea.

-This is an oldie but a goodie.
+This is problem one of the most popular Fathers Day Activities, Fishing.
 Many Dads love throwing in a line so if it’s extreme fishing on a charter boat, a quiet lake on a hired dinghy or just the local beach or riverbank, fishing is a great activity.

-You can organise or buy extreme fishing packages these days for the entire day, which includes the equipment, food, and everything is organised for you (see Redballoon).
-Alternatively you can hire a dinghy from a boat hire place, which generally costs $150 – $250 for half-day.
+You can organize or buy extreme fishing packages these days for the entire day, which includes the equipment, food, and everything is organised for you (see Redballoon).
+Alternatively, you can hire a dinghy from a boat hire place, which generally costs $150 – $250 for half-day.

 If it’s a quiet trip to a local spot you can even take the kids along and they can learn to fish with you and your Dad.
 It’s an inexpensive activity and if you don’t have equipment you can easily hire it.